 Clustering models are inferring a function to describe hidden structure from “unlabeled” data.
 These unsupervised learning algorithms are grouping similar rows given features.

 Here, we want to predict high_revenue.
-Let us choose the Prediction option, and select the high_revenue variable.
+Let us choose the Prediction option, and select high_revenue as the target variable.
 Dataiku DSS allows you complete control over the machine learning algorithms, but since this is our first model, let’s click on Automated Machine Learning.

 Automated machine learning provides templates to create models depending on what you want to achieve; for example, either using machine learning to get some insights on your data or creating a highly performant model.
 Let us keep the default Quick Prototypes template on the In-memory (Python) backend and click Create.
 Click Train on the next screen.

 Dataiku guesses the best preprocessing to apply to the features of your dataset before applying the machine learning algorithms.